-During the 2023 permit year, the City continued its efforts to reduce the amount of pet waste polluting stormwater runoff through the Scoop the Poop program.
-An educational pamphlet to inform the public and raise awareness of the concern was distributed in 2023 at the Texas A&M University Sustainability
+During the 2024 permit year, the City continued its efforts to reduce the amount of pet waste polluting stormwater runoff through the Scoop the Poop program.
+An educational pamphlet to inform the public and raise awareness of the concern was distributed in 2024 at the Texas A&M University Sustainability Day and Earth Day events.

-Day event.
 Also, the Parks and Recreation Department ensures that disposal bags are continuously restocked at pet waste stations throughout the City.